anykeyh/rails_db_views/README.md

 SELECT id FROM view_a
 ```

-That's it!
+~~That's it!
 You can also use `#!require ... ` instead of `--`.
-But avoid space between the commentaries characters and the directive (!require).
+But avoid space between the commentaries characters and the directive (!require).~~ **Now you can put any space you want!**

-For the functions, they will be installed before the views, so you can use them in your views.
+For the functions, they will be installed before the views, so you can use them in your views without problems!

 ## Configurate paths & extensions